svikashk/docs/guide/import-from-jira.md

 ![Log in to your JIRA account to access your projects](/guide/assets/uploads/zepel-jira-login.png "Log in to JIRA")

-* Select the JIRA projects that you want to import as squads into Zepel.
+* Select the JIRA projects that you want to import into Zepel.

 ![Select JIRA projects you'd like to import](/guide/assets/uploads/zepel-jira-projects.png "Select JIRA projects to import")